LinowskiD/seg7_display_driver_lib/README.md

 * Allows to display different value on each digit.
 * Allows to display hexadecimal value between 0x0 and 0xF - provided as a Binary Coded Decimal (BCD).
 * Digits are being lit one at a time in a sequence.
-* Configurable digit "light" and "dim" state time when switching multiple digits - this ensures that even with real components delay, no two digits are driven at the same time (Example: lit D1 -> dim D1 -> lit D2 -> dim D2 -> lit D1 -> ...).
 * Hardware independent by design - provides only control logic.
 Selection betwen Common Cathode and Common Anode control is realized on the higher design level by a dedicated interface.

 ## Project requirements for simulation